Skip to Content

 • Igneous rocks

 Usually found in the Earth’s crust and around volcanoes.
-They are formed by volcanic processes like lava flow and the solidification of magma.
+Volcanic processes like lava flow and the solidification of magma form them.
 You can also find them on the ocean floor.
 Common kinds of igneous rock include granite and basalt.

 • Sedimentary rocks